Igalia/snabb/src/lib/yang/README.md

 `load_schema_by_name('snabb-simple-router')` will find it appropriately.
 Indeed, this is how the `ietf-inet-types` import in the above example was resolved.

+When loading a schema, a getter is returned which takes a table of features that are supported.
+The table is a simple lua list.
+The example of the `snabb-simple-router` this would look like `load_schema_by_name('snabb-simple-router')({"blocking"})`.
+Calling the getting without arguments is the same as calling it without any supported features.

 #### Configuration syntax